Mehmet Eymür: MIT (1965–1988)

 Eymür joined MIT as a student in 1965 as a "pursuit officer" (takip memuru), and was involved in the Ziverbey Villa interrogations after the 1971 Turkish coup d'état, together with Hiram Abas.

 Eymür gained fame for taking down numerous gangsters in the 1984 "Godfathers Operation" (Babalar Operasyonu) while heading the Smuggling Department, in concert with Atilla Aytek of the police force's smuggling department (Emniyet Kaçakçılık ve Harekat Dairesi Başkanı).
 The operation captured mob bosses including Dündar Kılıç.

-He prepared the controversial 1987 MIT Report that accused high ranking civil servants in the police and politicians such as Nevzat Ayaz, Ünal Erkan and Mehmet Ağar of having connections to the mafia.
+Eymür prepared the controversial 1987 MIT Report that accused high ranking civil servants in the police and politicians such as Nevzat Ayaz, Ünal Erkan and Mehmet Ağar of having connections to the mafia.
 The report was leaked, and published in 2000'e Doğru in January 1988.
 He was forced to resign on 10 June 1988.
 The MIT said the report was prepared without proper authorization.
 His colleague Hiram Abas, who was deputy chief of MIT and also discharged at the time, was critical of Eymür for divulging information.

 Eymür subsequently entered the ice producing business in Antalya with a MİT colleague called Korkut Eken, however this partnership ended after five years on acrimonious terms.